Copy Protect PDF Files

 Why?
 Once your work has been distributed by an unauthorized party, it’s very hard to undo.
 Trying to remove every copy of a file across the internet is just as futile as trying to stop it from being copied in the first place.
 Though you can file a DMCA request, most piracy sites will refuse to comply with them anyway.

-It’s much better if you can either make copies of the file useless to others in the first place or, failing that, find a way to identify the original distributor so that you can sue for damages.
+As a result, it’s much better if you can either make copies of the file useless to others in the first place.
+Failing that, find a way to identify the original distributor so that you can sue for damages.
 In many industries, such tools are essential to a business’s survival.

 How do you protect PDF files from copying & printing?